gabboraron/Play_with_Docker_Classroom/README.md

 ### How to use GPU in Docker
 > https://saturncloud.io/blog/how-to-install-pytorch-on-the-gpu-with-docker/
 >
-> or install pytorch via pip: https://pytorch.org/get-started/locally/
+> or install PyTorch via pip: https://pytorch.org/get-started/locally/

-### How to push to docker hub?
+### How to push to the docker hub?
 1. `docker login -u "hubusername" -p "password" docker.io`
 2. `docker tag getting-started YOUR-USER-NAME/getting-started` where `getting-started` image will get a new name and tag, attached to your `YOUR-USER-NAME`
 3. `docker push YOUR-USER-NAME/getting-started` push your `getting-started` docker to dockerhub